Do you ever wonder what happens behind the scenes here at Cat Therapy? Do you have questions? Here's some fun info about how our Cat Cafe works!

 A Cat Cafe needs to be an environment that is appealing to the human eye, easy to sanitize and also provide what cats need to be comfortable.
 We designed our space ourselves, with the help of cat behaviorists.
 It provides cats with everything they need to thrive, from wall shelves to climb up on and observe the world, to lots of windows, hiding spots and a back room to retreat to if a break is needed.
 There's also access to litter boxes from all angles.
 Our gate separating the main area to the entrance is not completely cat proof but it does discourage them from spending time near the main door.

-We hope you enjoy the space we made!
+We hope you enjoy the space we created!
 Our cats sure do!